apify/crawlee/docs/examples/CheerioCrawler.md

 to crawl a list of URLs from an external file, load each URL using a plain HTTP request, parse the HTML using <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
 and extract some data from it: the page title and all H1 tags.

+To run this example on the Apify Platform, select the `Node.js 8 on Alpine Linux (apify/actor-node-basic)` base image on the source tab of your actor configuration.
 ```javascript
 const Apify = require('apify');